How This Trip Happened

 I tried (keyword: “tried”) to get about an hour of extra sleep here until the Clarins studio opened at 7:40am, where Mel and I were one of the first in line to sign up for their complimentary 20-minute facial.
 I then took a shower, where there’s a line for this too at the lounge.

-After 3 uneventful hours in the air including a meal service, we touched down in Helsinki.
+After 3 uneventful hours in the air including a meal service with smoke salmon, we touched down in Helsinki.
 My first time back since 2015!

 Helsinki